Release date:2026/3/24 上午 11:26:21

 Supervision mechanism

-• Article 16, Paragraph 2 of the said Act stipulates that "The prosecutor, the judge who issued the interception warrant ex officio or the head of the authority overseeing national intelligence may [also] request that the enforcement agency submit reports at any time."
+• Article 16 of the Communication Security and Surveillance Act stipulates that "The prosecutor, the judge who issued the interception warrant ex officio or the head of the authority overseeing national intelligence may also request that the enforcement agency submit status reports at any time."
 Articles 5 and 6 of the said Act stipulate that supervision of communication surveillance shall be carried out by the prosecuting authority during surveillance and by the court during trial.
 Article 7 of the said Act provides that such supervision shall be carried out by the authority overseeing national intelligence by assigning staff to the setup organization or by using electronic supervision equipment to supervise the implementation of communication surveillance.
 In cases with continuing investigation, the court may at any time assign staff to supervise the implementation of communication surveillance by the enforcement agency.

-• The Prosecutors Offices of Taiwan High Court and Supreme Court have established an online information database review system with the Bureau for communication surveillance work.
+• Taiwan High Court and Taiwan High Prosecutors Office have established an online information database review system with the Bureau for communication surveillance work.
 Through the said system judges and prosecutors have online access to random checks at any given time.

 Questions and Answers on Communication Surveillance